ajstewart/officer-snorlax-bot/README.md

 You can use the command:

 ```
-@Officer Snorlax setMeowthRaidCategory <category id>
+/admin set-pokenav-raid-category
 ```

 to add a category where any channels created within the category will be added to the friend code whitelist automatically.
 Only set this if the friend code filter is being used.
 To get the category id, make sure you developer mode activated on Discord and then proceed to right click on the category, and select `Copy ID`.

-The `MeowthRaidCategory` can be reset with:
+The `PokenavRaidCategory` can be reset with:

 ```
-@Officer Snorlax resetMeowthRaidCategory
+/admin reset-pokenav-raid-category
 ```

-Currently only one category can be set, but this is planned to expanded in future to support defining multiple categories.
+Currently only one category can be set.

 ## Any Raids Filter